MOxXiE1337/clear2mangled/README.md

 ### Note

 Please place `python(311).dll` from the python directory and `undname.exe` from the Visual Studio tools directory in the same folder as `clear2mangled.exe` to ensure the program runs correctly.

-U need to configure the enviroment variable PYTHONHOME to your current python executable path to ensure the python can be loaded correctly.
+You need to configure the enviroment variable PYTHONHOME to your current python executable path to ensure the python can be loaded correctly.

 This program can only use fuzzy searching.
 For example, running the following command: